 Salt and Black Pepper: Very important!
 Don’t forget to taste and season with salt and pepper to taste at the end.

 Also, feel free to garnish with whatever you prefer!
 I like to use sliced green onions and a hint of chopped fresh parsley and lemon wedges.

 Heads up!
 I’ve edited this method a bit since I first posted this recipe back in 2014.
 The ingredients are all the same — I just changed the order of things slightly.

 Next, let’s talk about how to make jambalaya.
 Simply…

-- Add the okra and shrimp.
+Add the okra and shrimp.
 And cook for a final 5 minutes or so, until the shrimp is pink and opaque.
 Add the chicken and sausage back in.

 Taste and season.
-Add in salt and pepper (and extra Cajun/Creole seasoning, if needed) to taste.
+Season the jambalaya with salt and pepper (and extra Cajun/Creole seasoning, if needed) to taste.

 Options To Customize Your Jambalaya Recipe:

 Want to mix things up?
 Feel free to: